Sandhiya-S5303/ETM_System/README.md

-# INTRODUCTION :
+# INTRODUCTION

   This simple project is a Task Management System.
 This is a web-based application project developed in PHP and MySQL Database.
 This project is an automated and online Task Management for a Company and for its Employees.
 The application helps the company to easily manage and distribute or assign tasks to each employee.
 This application also includes a simple employee attendance management system.
 It has a pleasant user interface using Bootstrap Framework.
 This Task Management System consists of simple and user-friendly features and functionalities.

-# THE PROJECT WAS DEVELOPED USING THE FOLLOWING :
+# THE PROJECT WAS DEVELOPED USING THE FOLLOWING

 * XAMPP v3.3.0

-* PHP

 * MySQL Database